Aloo gosht is a delicious classic Pakistani slow-cooked meat & potato curry featuring melt-in-the-mouth mutton or lamb in a glorious gravy.

-In my experience no. The low and slow cooking means that both cook in the same amount of time to a soft and tender texture.
+In my experience no. Low and slow cooking means that both cook in the same amount of time to a soft and tender texture.

 Yes, to a certain extent.
 I use either a medium potato or a floury potato, this means that they will break down and help thicken the sauce.

 You can use waxy potatoes, the dish will not be ruined but your aloo gosht will not be as rich or thick.

 Can I use another flour other than gram flour?